EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/4-BattleForBirchtown.md

 >
 >
 > ### Actions
-> ***Rock.*** The trebuchet launches a rock towards a point within 500 feet, each creature or object within a 10-foot-radius sphere of the chosen point must make a DC 10 Dexterity saving throw, taking 21 (6d6) Bludgeoning damage and being knocked prone on a failed save or half as much on a successful one.
+> ***Rock.*** The trebuchet launches a rock towards a point within 500 feet (can't hit targets within 60 feet of it), each creature or object within a 10-foot-radius sphere of the chosen point must make a DC 10 Dexterity saving throw, taking 21 (8d6) Bludgeoning damage and being knocked prone on a failed save or half as much on a successful one.